Customer experience: Customer experience management

 CEM holds great importance in terms of research and showing that academia is not as applicable and usable as the practice behind it.
 Typically, to make the best use of CEM and ensure its accuracy, the customer journey must be viewed from the actual perspective of customers, not the business or organization.
 It needs to be noted that there isn't a specific set of rules or steps to follow as companies (in their various industries) will have different strategies.
 Therefore, development into the conceptual and theoretical aspects is needed, based on customers' perspectives on the brand experience.
 This can be seen through different scholarly research.
 The reasoning behind the interest in CEM increasing so significantly is because businesses are looking for competitive differentiation.
 Businesses want to be more profitable and see this as a means to do so.
 Hence why businesses want to offer a better experience to their customers and want to manage this process efficiently.
 In order to gain success as a business customers need to be understood.
 In order to fully utilise the models used in practice, academic research that is conducted can assist the practical aspect.
 This along with recognising past customer experiences can help manage future experiences.

-A good indicator of customer satisfaction is the Net Promoter Score (NPS).
+A good indicator of customer satisfaction is the Net Promoter Score.
 This indicates out of a score of ten if a customer would recommend a business to other people.
 With scores of nine and ten these people are called protractors and will recommend others to the given product but on the other end of the spectrum are detractors, those who give the score of zero to six.
 Subtracting the detractors from the protractors gives the calculation of advocacy.
 Those businesses with higher scores are likely to be more successful and give a better customer experience.

 Not all aspects of CEM can be controlled by the business (e.g. other people and the influence they have).
 Besides, there is not much substantial information to support CEM claims in terms of academic research.
+The use of artificial intelligence in customer experience has slowly been increasing in recent years.
+Chatbots are often seen as the first phase of this development.